 The leader-follower aspect of God’s relationship with us is embodied in the shepherd-sheep analogy, and that analogy is never applied to the human marriage relationship.
 Neither is it ever used of a one-on-one relationship between human beings, but only of the leadership of a group of people (most often by a group of people).
 The idea that one individual is designed to be led by another, or ought to personally lead another, is not supported by scripture.

 We need to keep these facts in mind when we discuss what Christian marriage looks like.
 Yes, human marriage reflects the relationship between Christ and the church and yes, Paul said a husband is the head of his wife.
 But I do not believe that means a husband is the “leader” of his wife.

-In my next post I’ll get into details on the meaning of the word “head” (kephalē) and how this word functions in the Bible passages relating to men and women.
+In my next post I’ll get into details on the meaning of the word “head” (kephalē) during New Testament times by looking at how it was used by other writers of the time.

 In the meantime I want to leave you to ponder how Jesus is called a shepherd but a husband is not.
 I’ll leave you to think about whether you’ve conflated Jesus as head with Jesus as shepherd, applied the combination to human relationships, and permitted this idea to negatively impact your life.

 Thanks for reading and hope to see you next time.